flexbox/react-native-bootcamp/setup/README.md

 # Setup instructions

-You will find the instructions to set up you computer for yout next React Native Bootcamp.
+You will find the instructions to set up you computer for your next React Native Bootcamp.

 💡 I do provide advices for Linux and macOS.